-Since I became a fulltime ‘Indie’ I’ve given away well over 10,000 copies of my books.
+Since I became a full-time ‘Indie’ I’ve given away well over 10,000 copies of my books.
 It’s called making yourself known, or if you like, advertising.
-No conventional publisher, be they small press or one of the large Publishers" target="_blank" >publishing houses will ever consider doing that.
+No conventional publisher, be they small press or one of the large publishing houses will ever consider doing that.
 It’s totally understandable when you realize that they work to a yearly budget.

 One last point for you to consider, if you do decide to go down the ‘Indie’ route it’s interesting comparing eBook sales figures between the US and here.
 For every 100 I sell in the US, I’m lucky if I get 5-10 sales here in the UK each month.
 My countrymen have yet to embrace the concept of eBooks, let alone realise that they are no longer living in the nineteenth and twentieth centuries.

 I feel for the good people of Mexico.
 Thanks to Kindle Direct Publishing’s pricing regime, an eBook selling in the US at $2.99, inexplicably is priced there at $38.85!
-Much the same thing occurs pricing wise with Amazon’s other publishing outlet CreatSpace.
+Much the same thing occurs pricing-wise with Amazon’s other publishing outlet CreateSpace.
 Lastly, never worry about Amazon’s totally nonsensical ‘rating system’, when it comes to your books.

 The problem is that a lot of writers do just that…